The CLASP team is composed of professionals deeply committed to the organization's mission and values of collaboration, transparency, and service.

 Michael works to support governments around the world in the development and implementation of energy-efficiency programs and policies.
 With over twenty years’ experience in energy efficiency, Michael has a bachelors of science in Mechanical Engineering and Environmental Studies and a masters in Civil and Environmental Engineering, both from Tufts University in Massachusetts.
 In his free time, he enjoys spending time with his kids, biking, playing tennis and ultimate Frisbee, and gradually upgrading his house into an eco-home.

-Neha Dhingra, Senior Associate, India
+Neha Dhingra, Program Manager, India

 Neha joined CLASP in January 2013 with seven years of experience and expertise in energy efficiency and carrying out policy analysis nationally and internationally.
 Neha provides technical and programmatic support to CLASP’s projects on appliance energy efficiency in India and globally.
 Prior to joining CLASP, Neha worked with EcoSecurities India for promotion of carbon revenue generation for renewable energy projects.
 She holds a master’s degree in Natural Resources Management from The Energy and Resources Institute (TERI) University, Delhi.
 She enjoys traveling, reading, and playing badminton.

-Naomi Wagura, Associate, East Africa
+Naomi Wagura, Senior Associate, East Africa

 Naomi comes to CLASP with a diverse set of experiences in the East Africa energy access sector.
 After kickstarting her career designing and installing renewable energy systems in remote parts of Kenya and Tanzania, Naomi moved on to an advisory firm where she conducted energy market research in East Africa.
 Naomi enjoys spending time with her two boys, attending music concerts, and plans to visit all African countries.